kot-begemot-uk/uml-howto-v2/Networking.md

 ```shell
 vecX:transport=tap,ifname=tap0,depth=128,gro=1
 ```
 This will connect vec0 to tap0 on the host.
-Tap0 must be created (f.e. using tunctl) and UP.
+Tap0 must already exist (f.e. created using tunctl) and UP.

-tap0 can be either configured as a point-to-point interface and given ip address so that UML can talk to the host.
-Alternatively, it is possible to connect UML to a tap interface which is a part of the bridge.
+tap0 can be configured as a point-to-point interface and given an ip address so that UML can talk to the host.
+Alternatively, it is possible to connect UML to a tap interface which is a part of a bridge.

 While tap relies on the vector infrastructure, it is not a true vector transport at this point, because Linux does not support multi-packet IO on tap file descriptors for normal userspace apps like UML.
 This is a privilege which is offered only to something which can hook up to it at kernel level via specialized interfaces like vhost-net.
-A similar helper for UML is planned at some point in the future.
+A vhost-net like helper for UML is planned at some point in the future.

-The tap transport requires either:
+Privileges required: tap transport requires either:

 1. tap interface to exist and be created persistent and owned by the UML user using tunctl.
 Example `tunctl -u uml-user -t tap0`
 1. UML binary to have `CAP_NET_ADMIN` privilege